The Cutting Room Floor:Content to expand/Prerelease Pages

 - On the back of the box, the HUD is shown on the bottom of the screen instead of the top.

-- R.C.
-Pro-Am was originally just called "Pro-Am" and had real cars without antennas as depicted in a magazine screenshot (the source escapes me).
-It should be noted that the race tracks in the final game have the original title, "Pro-Am", on them.
+- A magazine screenshot (the source escapes me) showed that the game was originally just called "Pro-Am" and had real cars without antennas.
+It should be noted that the racetracks in the final game have just "Pro-Am" on them.

 - Super Mario Bros.